 Just like all legal investment platforms in NZ, Kernel is regulated by the FMA who set up requirements on how Kernel can operate.
 And just like many other investment platforms such as Sharesies, Hatch, and Investnow, Kernel has an independent custodian that holds your investment.
 Kernels custodian is Adminis Ltd.

 What this means in practice is that your investment is ring-fenced by the custodian away from any liabilities of Kernel Wealth.
 So if Kernel goes under, the creditors of Kernel cannot get their hands on your investments.

 The custodian system is a great system to ensure that investment platforms cannot get access to your investment funds.
 That is why I always recommend using an NZ domiciled investment platform like Kernel, Sharesies, Hatch, and Investnow, over an overseas domiciled platform such as Stake and TD Ameritrade.

-What Else do Kernel Offer?
+What Else does Kernel Wealth Offer?